aligokalppeker/hypelcnn/README.md

 # HypeLCNN Overview
-This repository includes source codes for paper "A Deep Learning Classification Framework with Spectral and Spatial Feature Fusion Layers for Hyperspectral and Lidar Sensor Data"
+This repository includes source codes for paper "A Deep Learning Classification Framework with Spectral and Spatial Feature Fusion Layers for Hyperspectral and Lidar Sensor Data" (in review)

 Developed using Tensorflow 1.x(Tested on version 1.10 to 1.15).
 This repository includes a complete suite for hyperspectral and lidar, neural net based classification.
 Primary features :
 - Support for hyperparameter estimation